aserebryakov/you-debug-it/README.md

 ##### Commands

 * `:YouDebugItStart`      - enables automatical insertion of comment tag into text
 * `:YouDebugItStop`       - disables automatical insertion of comment tag into text
 * `:YouDebugItClean`      - deletes all the lines containing the tag
+* `:YouDebugReviewStart`  - opens location list of tagged lines
+* `:YouDebugReviewFinish` - closes and clears location list of tagged lines

 Contribution
 ------------